Global Century Press

 Our events

-Global Century Press (GCP) has continued to have a presence and hold an event at the London Book Fair each year since 2014.
+GCP has continued to have a presence and held an event at the London Book Fair each year since 2014.
 GCP also organises occasional events relating to its books and journals, and to its academic and social missions.
+Click ‘learn more’ to view upcoming and past GCP events.

-Click HERE to see Global China Academy’s events page.
+Click HERE to see the events page of Global China Academy, GCP’s parent company.